 Garlic clove, whole

-Oil-packed anchovies, rinsed (2 per slice of bread)
+Oil-packed or salt-packed anchovies, rinsed (2 per slice of bread)

 Drizzle of extra-virgin olive oil